2007 John F. Kennedy International Airport attack plot

-The plot
+Plot

 The suspects were Russell Defreitas, a United States citizen and native of Guyana who was the alleged ringleader and worked for a time at the airport; Abdul Kadir, a citizen of Guyana and former member of the Guyanese National Assembly; Kareem Ibrahim, a citizen of Trinidad and Tobago; and Abdel Nur, a citizen of Guyana and uncle of former world welterweight boxing champion Andrew "Six Heads" Lewis.

 In a recorded conversation, Russell Defreitas allegedly told an informant that "Anytime you hit Kennedy, it is the most hurtful thing to the United States.
 To hit John F. Kennedy, wow....
 They love JFK – he's like the man.
 If you hit that, the whole country will be in mourning.
 It's like you can kill the man twice."
 Defreitas had allegedly seen arms and missiles being shipped to Israel which he felt would be used to harm Muslims.

 The men are alleged to have named the plot "Chicken Farm".
 Extensive surveillance of the targets including the use of satellite photographs had been done and attempts had been made to reach out to another Islamist terrorist group.
 No explosives had been bought.

 A New York City police source told Newsday that investigators were probing a possible Iran connection to the plot because Abdul Kadir planned to visit that country.
 In Trinidad, police reportedly investigated whether Kareem Ibrahim had ties to Iraq and Iran.
 On August 6 it emerged that U.S. authorities would allege the plotters planned to seek help from Iran.
 According to US court documents, Kadir was the disciple of Mohsen Rabbani, an Iranian diplomat accused of being one of the masterminds behind the 1994 AMIA bombing in Buenos Aires.